rockyhaque/StackSoldiers/README.md

 # StackSoldiers

-This repository is a big picture of a application where contains high level technology and so on so forth...
+This repository is a big picture of an application where contains high level technologies and so on so forth...
-Journey Start: 27 June 2023
+Journey Start: 28 June 2023